 - There is also the Presto Console which reveals, for each query, the reserved, peak and cumulative memory usage.

 - Have you checked your data volumes recently?
 An obvious one to check but data volumes can grow in fits and starts and sometimes peaks occur unexpectedly.
-The queries may simply be taking longer because there is x% more data than last month.
+The Presto queries may simply be taking longer because there is x% more data than last month.
 This increase can result in slowing Presto queries.

 Other configuration settings for Task concurrency, initial splits per node, join strategy, driver tasks… PrestoDB has around 82 system configurations and 50+ hive configuration settings which users can tweak, many at the query level.
 These are however for advanced users, which falls outside the scope of this article.
 Making alterations here, if you are not careful, can affect the speed of your Presto queries.
 More information can be found in the PrestoDB documentation.